We often recommend products we like. If you buy anything via links on our site, we may earn a small commission.

 Be careful—once you start reading these fantasy comics and graphic novels, you won’t want to return to real life!
 You can expect each story to take off on an unpredictable path that’s never been treaded, and that’s what makes them so readworthy.

-While you’re stocking up on fantasy comics and graphic novels, don’t forget to add these fantasy novels for adults to your bookshelf as well.
+While you’re stocking up on fantasy comics and graphic novels, don’t forget to check out these awesome fantasy novels for adults!